-Over 7 million people have seen WICKED on Broadway since it began performances in the fall of 2003.
+Nearly 7.5 million people have seen WICKED on Broadway since it began performances in the fall of 2003.

 The Broadway production of WICKED has broken the house record at the Gershwin Theatre twenty-one (21) times during the course of its run.
 It regularly grosses in excess of $1.8 million each week.

 WICKED has grossed a combined total of nearly $2.3 billion for its North American companies alone.

 Current advance sales for the Broadway production of WICKED are approximately $20 million as the show approaches its tenth year on Broadway.
 It is unprecedented for a show to maintain that level of advance sales so long after its initial debut.